 Hon.
-David Okeyo: The Speaker was very fast to come with this thing and whatever we did yesterday was not even harassment we wanted to send a message that we need bursary for these poor kids who are unable to go to school because we have not given them the bursaries.
-I beg to support this motion.
+David Okeyo: The Speaker was very fast to come with this thing and whatever we did yesterday was not even harassment we only wanted to send a message that we need bursary for these poor kids who are unable to go to school because we have not given them the bursaries.
+I beg to support this Motion.
 Thank you.

 Hon.
 Kennedy Obuya: Thank you Mr. Speaker.
 Hon.
 Patrick, I beg that you allow me to proceed.
 Hon.
-Speaker, I am rising to support this motion as a son of a poo woman who grew up in an informal sector in this city, Mukuru slums who is also a beneficiary of the bursary scheme.
+Speaker, I am rising to support this Motion as a son of a poo woman who grew up in an informal sector in this City, Mukuru slums who is also a beneficiary of the bursary scheme.

 Hon.
-Speaker, it is sad that to date that from last year when the residents of this great city that dully filled bursary forms and submitted them and we gave to the County government of Nairobi.
+Speaker, it is sad that to note that from last year when the residents of this great City submitted dully filled bursary forms and we gave to the County government of Nairobi.
 I also stand guided but this is a bursary that was factored in a budget of the last financial year 2018-19.
 What happened to date because we allocated funds for this?
 What happened to the money that was allocated to this scheme?

-It at all somebody somewhere took this money or diverted it, we have a history where money has somehow been channeled to an account overseas.
-Personally, Maryland and I stand to be guided Hon.
+If at all somebody somewhere took this money or diverted it, we have a history where money has somehow been channeled to an account overseas such as Maryland and I stand to be guided Hon.
 Speaker.
 The Nairobi County government is on record that we have a government that does not tolerate corruption, why is the bursary case becoming so special?
-That the vigour, speed and momentum that our government is applying to arrest corruption cases in other sectors, can we bring the same momentum and arrest this situation.
+That the vigor, speed and momentum that our government is applying to arrest corruption cases in other sectors, can we bring the same momentum and arrest this situation.

 Hon.
-Speaker as the Member representing Imara Daima Ward, I was issued with letter heads by the government of Nairobi through this assembly.
-I have been doing undertakings using the same letter heads giving a timeline begging for students to stay in school and the border ones eating and been given other services in school and to date I have seen a situation where institutions will be taking not only me but other members to court we have not honoured our pledges as representatives.
+Speaker as the Member representing Imara Daima Ward, I was issued with letter heads by the government of Nairobi through this Assembly.
+I have been doing undertakings using the same letter heads giving a timeline begging for students to stay in school and those in boarding schools eating and being given other services in school.
+To date I have seen a situation where institutions will be taking not only me but other Members to court because we have not honored our pledges as representatives.